Good Sites for Kids logo

 R.G.
 Smith, rgsmithart.com

 SBD "Dauntless" dive bombers from carriers Enterprise (CV-6), and Yorktown (CV-5), made this attack.
-Click on the picture to find out about Lieutenant Commander Wade McCluskey, who (like LtCdr Waldron) found the Japanese carriers, led the dive bomber attack, and was awarded the Navy Cross.
+Click on the picture to find out about Lieutenant Commander Wade McCluskey, who (like LtCdr Waldron from Hornet CV-8) found the Japanese carriers, led the dive bomber attack, and was awarded the Navy Cross.

 The USS Yorktown (CV-5), first aircraft carrier and third US Naval vessel of that name, was sunk in this battle.
 A new USS Yorktown (CV-10), second carrier and fourth naval vessel of that name, went into action in April 1943, was in 11 major battles, and survived the war.